 4. to block the trade mark registers and prevent third parties from registering confusingly similar trade marks.

-5. to prevent third parties from registering companies which may have confusingly similar names – this is a very strong right, enshrined in a statute, which is an act of parliament.
+5. to prevent third parties from registering companies which may have confusingly similar names.

 How long will the registration take

-Is it an offence to use the ® if my trade mark is not registered
+Is it an offence to use the “R” if my trade mark is not registered